![]() |

 The church of the

-Madalena in Cannaregio every other year around Christmas offers a
+Madalena in Cannaregio every other year around Christmas showcases a

 beautiful